mozilla/dxr/docs/source/development.rst

                                   'pygmentize = dxr.plugins.pygmentize']},

-The keys in the key/value pairs, like "urllink" and "buglink", are the strings the deployer can use in the ``enabled_plugins`` config directive.
+The keys in the key/value pairs, like "urllink" and "buglink", are the strings the deployer can use in the ``enabled_plugins`` config directive to turn them on or off.
 The values, like "dxr.plugins.urllink", can point to either...

 1. A :class:`~dxr.plugins.Plugin` class which itself points to filters, skimmers, indexers, and such.
 This is the explicit approach—more lines of